kobsio/kobs/docs/plugins/helm.md

 | namespaces |[]string | A list of namespaces for which the Helm releases should be shown. | Yes |
 | name | string | The name of the Helm release for whih the history should be shown, when the type is `releasehistory`. | No |

+## Notification Options

+!!! note
+    The Harbor plugin can not be used to get a list of notifications.

 ## Usage

 ### Permissions